-HEALTH INFORMATION TECHNOLOGY AAS Total Credits: 69-70
+HEALTH INFORMATION MANAGEMENT AAS Total Credits: 64-65

-The Health Information Technology AAS Degree program prepares students with the knowledge and technical skills necessary for managing and improving the quality of information within the healthcare delivery system.
+The Health Information Management (HIM) AAS Degree prepares students with the knowledge and technical skills necessary for managing and improving the quality of information within the healthcare delivery system with an emphasis on Data Management or Revenue Management.
 The degree focal points are the American Health Information Management Association (AHIMA) entry-level competencies.

-The Health Information Technology Degree is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM); graduates from this program are eligible to sit for the Registered Health Information Technician (RHIT) credentialing exam.
-Graduates from this program are eligible to sit for the Registered Health Information Technician (RHIT) credentialing exam.
+The Health Information Management Degree is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM); graduates from this program are eligible to sit for the Registered Health Information Technician (RHIT) credentialing exam.

-High School Diploma or GED; MAT082 Basic Arithmetic; RDG100 College Reading
+High School Diploma or GED; BIO156 or BIO181 €; CIS120 €